Culmination Of 18 Months Of Van Life In Mexico

 In Mexico, campsite prices can vary and are sometimes negotiable.
 But if you’ve already slept a night or two at a campground without confirming the ‘per day’ rate, you leave yourself open to being gauged a higher price when you’re ready to leave & pay.

-Campsite prices in Mexico are often 'per person'.
-So if there is more than one person in your camper van, be sure to confirm the total price for all of you.
+Per Person Rate: Campsite prices in Mexico are often ‘per person.’
+So, if there is more than one person in your camper van, confirm the total price for all of you.

-Although it has never happened to us, we heard of gas station scams where the attendant does not ‘zero out’ the pump from the prior customer before adding gas to your vehicle.
+Although it has never happened to us, we have heard of gas station scams where the attendant does not โzero outโ the pump from the prior customer before adding gas to your vehicle.

-Then, when it comes time to pay, you will be asked to pay the amount shown on the pump, which would then equal to the total gas pumped into your vehicle PLUS the prior customer’s vehicle.
+Then, when it comes time to pay, you will be asked to pay the amount shown on the pump, which would equal the total gas pumped into your vehicle PLUS the prior customerโs vehicle.
 The gas station attendant then pockets the difference.

-So when you drive up to the pump, make sure the gas station attendant ‘zeros’ the pump before filling your tank.
+So when you drive up to the pump, ensure the gas station attendant โzerosโ the pump before filling your tank.

-Every city and large town in Mexico has a number of large parking lots near the downtown areas.
+Every city and large town in Mexico has several large parking lots near the downtown areas.
 These are usually gated lots with 24/7 security.

-Many of these parking lots usually have both a ‘per hour’ charge and also a good value 24-hour fee.
+Many of these parking lots usually have a โper hourโ charge and a good value 24-hour fee.

 When we want to explore an urban area, we arrive in the late morning and pay the 24-hour fee.
-This allows us to keep our vehicle parked in a secure space while we are out exploring the city.
-And then in the evenings, we sleep in the van in the guarded parking lot.
-This is a stress-free van life option when visiting a urban area in Mexico.
+This allows us to keep our vehicle parked securely while exploring the city.
+And then, in the evenings, we sleep in the van in the guarded parking lot.
+This is a stress-free van life option when visiting an urban area in Mexico.

 And because these parking lots are guarded, there is often a basic toilet you can use.

-We found that nicer neighborhoods tend to have more frequent police patrols to ensure the area is kept safe.
+We found that upper-class neighborhoods tend to have more frequent police patrols to keep the area safe.

-And, if possible, we try to inquire with the locals whether they think it’s safe to park in that particular neighborhood at night.
-If they say ‘yes’, we usually trust them.
-If they say otherwise, we may look elsewhere for another option
+And, if possible, we ask the locals whether they think itโs safe to park in that neighborhood at night.
+If they say โyes,โ we usually trust them.
+If they say otherwise, we may look elsewhere for another option.

-5. Heading to the beaches in Baja?
-Bring a shovel & air compressor
+5. Heading to the Beach?
+Bring a Shovel & Air Compressor

 Hundreds of unregulated beaches exist along the coasts of Baja California.
-The peninsula is an amazing place for van life in Mexico.
+The peninsula is a fantastic place for van life in Mexico.

-And many times you can actually driving right onto the sand with your vehicle and it is up to you to decide how deep into the beach you want to drive.
+You can often drive right onto the sand with your vehicle, and it is up to you to decide how deep into the beach you want to go.

-Everyone wants to get as close to the water as possible, but drive to far out and you’re likely to get stuck.
+Everyone wants to get as close to the water as possible but drive too far out, and you’ll likely get stuck.

-Now we absolutely recommend to bring a Foldable Shovel with you before coming to Mexico.
+We recommend bringing a Foldable Shovel with you before coming to Mexico.
 We’ve used this shovel to help dig our camper van out several times on the beaches in Baja California.

-Getting stuck in the sand is really no fun.
+Getting stuck in the sand is no fun.
 Take it from us.

 To help get our van out of the sand in Baja, we significantly deflated our tires to 15 psi.

-Once we were out of the sand, we used our Viair Air Compressor to reinflate our tires.
+Once out of the sand, we used our Viair Air Compressor to reinflate our tires.

-We highly recommend traveling with one of these.
-Not only for if you’re stranded on the beach, but also for flat tire incidents.
+We recommend traveling with one of these, not only for if you’re stranded on the beach but also for flat tire incidents.

 So when we enter our destination on Google Maps and analyze the suggested route, we look to see if Google wants us to drive down likely dirt roads or downtown areas and look to avoid those as much as possible.